What Is "MotorBikePacking"? Want to Ride LIGHTER and FARTHER?

 MotorBikePacking combines the freedom and touring range of a motorcycle with the lightweight and compact gear of bikepacking.

 Adventure motorcycling is defined as travel cross-country, alternating between paved and unpaved roads.
 "ADV" riding often includes routes intended for 4x4 vehicles.
-While road touring motorcycle riders usually try to avoid unpaved roads, adventure riders know that the best scenery and the fewest people are always found beyond the pavement!

-Most road touring bikes are large, heavy, and expensive.
-Adventure motorcycle touring has been “super-sized” over the past decade.
-There is now a negative connotation of “ADV” motorcycles as necessarily the largest and most complex cycles.
-Many brands now offer overpowered “adventure” models with more than 1,000cc's and over 100 horsepower.
-Most of these are derived from their road touring models.
+There is now a negative connotation of “touring” motorcycles as necessarily the largest and most complex cycles.
+Many brands now offer overpowered “adventure” models with more than 1,200cc's and over 100 horsepower, weighing over 500 pounds - BEFORE your gear!

 Long distance backpackers go farther while carrying less weight than ever before.
 Ultra marathon through hikes like the Appalachian Trail, Continental Divide, and Pacific Crest Trail have been completed by thousands of backpackers – including many who have completed either two or three of these Triple Crown routes.